 UPDATE: WFNU has moved from a program under the Frogtown Neighborhood Association (FNA) to our own non-profit!!
 In March of 2019, three WFNU volunteers got together to create the non-profit 501c3 organization Frogtown Tuned-In.

 Frogtown Tuned-In Inc. is a non-profit organization focused on amplifying the diverse voices of Frogtown in connection with surrounding communities.
 Our commitment is to provide a positive, healing, safe and empowering platform to allow community voices to be heard.
 Our focus is on content and programs that inspire both adults and youth to take back narrative control from the mainstream media.
-Our mission is to encourage, educate, and provide training to curate programming and citizen journalism that shines a true, holistic and realistic sense of community.
+Our mission is to encourage, educate, and provide training to curate programming, arts access and citizen journalism that shines a true, holistic and realistic sense of community.

 Our estimated broadcast range.
 We may be small, but our size is what makes our station so special.
 We are able to act as a true community resource by harnessing local talent and producing content that matters to the community --content that you won't hear on larger radio stations